DIT112-V19/group-08/README.md

 <br><br>
 ## 3. <a id="3"></a>Features

-### <a id="3.1"></a>Obstacle avoidance
+### Obstacle avoidance
-The Smartcar is able to detect obstacles using the Ultrasonic Sensors mounted on the front and on the back of the car.
+The Smartcar is able to detect obstacles using the Ultrasonic Sensors mounted on the front, on the right side and on the back of the car.

-### <a id="3.2"></a>Bluetooth connection
+### Bluetooth connection
 The Smartcar can be connected to an android phone.
 From the Android app it is possible to turn on/off the bluetooth of the phone, see a list of discovered devices in the nearby and toggle the discoverability of the phone.

-### <a id="3.3"></a>Manual control
+### Manual control
 Through the Android app it is possible to manually control the Smartcar- the car is able to drive forward, backwards, forward turning left, forward turning right, backwards turning left and backwards turning right.
+The Smartcar is going to move as long as user is holding the button, as soon as the forward or backward button is released car stops.

-### <a id="3.4"></a>Autonomous driving (Cruise control)
+### Autonomous driving (Cruise control)
 Through the Android app it is possible to activate the autonomous driving mode which will make the car drive until an obstacle is approached, then the car will turn right or left if there is an obstacle to the right side of the car too.
+Afterwards, the car will continue with the ride, until the user gives another command.

-### <a id="3.5"></a>Automatic parallel parking
+### Automatic parallel parking
 Through the Android app it is possible to start the parking manouvre that will park the car between two obstacles as the picture shows <a href="#gif">here</a>.

-### <a id="3.6"></a>LED light
+### LED light
-A LED Light will blink to signal that the car is in motion, in addition it will stay turned on while the car is still.
+A LED Light will blink to signal that the car is in motion.
+As soon as the car stops, a LED light will stop blinking and switch the state to stable ON.
+This feature works for all 3 modes (**Manual control, Autonomous driving (Cruise control), Automatic parallel parking**)

 <br><br>
 ## 4. <a id="4"></a>Installation